 You could face a wide range of unexpected expenses in retirement, from home repairs to medical emergencies, so building and maintaining an emergency fund is crucial.

-Experts recommend setting aside three to six months’ worth of income as an emergency fund, but you might want to put away a bit more if you can afford to.
-Your emergency fund acts as a safety net, providing you with financial security so that you don’t have to dip into long-term investments if you need some cash.
+Experts generally recommend trying to set aside three to six months’ worth of income as an emergency fund, but you might want to put away a bit more if you can afford to.
+Your emergency fund acts as a safety net, providing you with financial security if you need some cash quickly.

 Read more in our article How to build an emergency fund.
 If you’re struggling to maintain a savings pot, you may find some useful suggestions in our article How to save money – 21 best money saving tips.